-Students are able to have water bottles filled with only water in classrooms, but this is in conjunction with the rules of each class.
+Students are able to have snacks and water bottles in classrooms but this is in conjunction of the rules of each class.
+Students are to only have water in classrooms and common areas.

 Common Curriculum Goals

 All District 9 students are taught common curriculum goals and standards as outlined by the Oregon Department of Education.
 District adopted curriculum is used with students at all District 9 schools.
 More info about curriculum standards can be found at www.ode.state.or.us.